0x0Pwn/0x0Pwn.github.io/content/posts/shocker-htb/index.md

 ## Privilege Escalation

-Now we are in let’s elevate privilege
+Now we are in, let’s elevate privilege

 ![Untitled](/HTB/shocker-13.png)